• Skip to primary navigation

 • Melt the chocolate coating discs in a small bowl in the microwave at 50% power for 30 seconds.
 Stir, then return to the microwave for 10-20 second intervals at 50% power just until completely melted.

 • Dip the cookie directly into the bowl of melted chocolate.
-Place the cookies on a tray lined with wax paper and sprinkle each cookie immediately after coating.
+Place the cookies on a tray lined with wax paper or parchment paper and sprinkle each cookie immediately after coating.
 After completing 6 cookies, place the tray in the refrigerator for about 10 minutes to set the chocolate.

 • The cookies will remain soft and cakey stored in an airtight container at room temperature for up to 10 days.